 NOTE - The vent is a passageway, vertical or nearly so, used to convey flue gases from an appliance, or its vent connector, to the outside atmosphere.
 The vent connector is the pipe or duct that connects a fuel-gas-burning appliance to a vent or chimney.
-The combustion air inlet is a pipe that connects the appliance to the outside atmosphere to convey oxygen from the air to the appliance burner.

 NOTE - Local codes may supersede any of these provisions.